raiden-network/raiden/docs/rest_api.rst

 If the default behaviour is not desired and the goal is to leave all channels irrespective of having received transfers or not then you should provide as payload to the request ``leave_all_channels=true``

+A list with the addresses of all the closed channels will be returned.

 Example Request
 ^^^^^^^^^^^^^^^